-We are aware of the possibility of allegations being made against members of staff or volunteers that are working or may come into contact with children and young people whilst at St Joseph's Pre-school.
+We are aware of the possibility of allegations being made against members of staff or volunteers that are working or may come into contact with children and young people whilst at OOSC.
 Allegations will usually be that some kind of abuse has taken place.
-This could include inappropriate behaviour displayed by members of staff or other persons working with the children such as inappropriate sexual comments, excessive one to one attention beyond the requirements of their role and responsibilities, inappropriate sharing of images.
+This could include inappropriate behaviour displayed by members of staff or other persons working with the children such as inappropriate sexual comments, excessive one to one attention beyond the requirements their role and responsibilities, inappropriate sharing of images.
 They can be made by children and young people or other concerned adults.

 Staff working in one to one situations with children at the setting, including visiting staff from external organisations can be more vulnerable to allegations or complaints.
-One to one situations are only used where necessary and with the knowledge and consent of the Lead Practitioner and/or Chair and parents/carers.
+One to one situations are only used where necessary and with the knowledge and consent of the Play Leader and/or Chair and parents/carers.
+To safeguard both children and adults, a risk assessment in relation to the specific nature and implications of one to one work will always be undertaken.
+Each assessment will take into account the individual needs of the child and will be reviewed regularly.